The-Vizzinis/QandA-API/README.md

 <div align="center"><img src="https://github.com/The-Vizzinis/QandA-API/blob/main/misc/sdc routing.png" /></div>
 <h6 align="center">Loader.io Routing Comparison</h6>

 Looking at this information showed that IP hash was the best choice due to the amount of clients/second that I am trying to reach.
 At 500 clients/second there is no difference between the 3 but as the clients/second increases IP hash starts to come out on top.
 When the error rate starts to increase the difference between the 3 start to become insignificant again.
 Since the goal is to scale up to 1000 clients/second with a latency of < 2000ms and an error rate of < 0% IP hash is the chosen routing method.
+Below shows each endpoint being tested at the goal and meeting the requirements set by the client.

 <div align="center"><img src="https://github.com/The-Vizzinis/QandA-API/blob/main/misc/sdc questions.png" /></div>
 <h6 align="center">Loader.io Questions Graph</h6>